-- Think critically, creatively and rigorously and employ engineering methods to identify and solve important problems in industry, business, government and academe.
+- Think critically, creatively and rigorously and employ engineering principles, methods and tools to identify and solve important problems in industry, business, government and academia.

-- Communicate effectively and function cooperatively in professional contexts.
+- Communicate effectively and function cooperatively, including in interdisciplinary professional contexts.

-- Approach professional practice responsibly and ethically and with an awareness of business, environmental, safety, cultural, societal and global concerns.
+- Approach professional practice responsibly and ethically and with an awareness of business, environmental, safety, risk management, cultural, societal and global concerns.

 - Demonstrate professional leadership.

 - Employ their engineering education as a foundation for advanced study, lifelong learning and career development in engineering, management and other professional fields.